 Just south of downtown Georgetown, the Eden Rock snorkel spot offers arguably the finest snorkeling on Grand Cayman.
 Off this ironshore, the water clarity is truly exceptional, there is plentiful reef fish and three distinct massive reef formations to explore.
 Also known as Devils Grotto or Don Fosters, there are living coral towers and underwater grottos.
 Eden Rock is a large chunk of limestone that is coated with coralline algae, sponges, sea fans and patches of living coral towers.
 It is laced with caves and sunlit caverns.
-Eden Rock snorkelers tend to see stoplight parrotfish, blue parrotfish, damselfish, trumpetfish, sergeant majors, yellowtail snapper, turtles and tarpon.
-The Eden Rock is located in 5 to 40 foot deep water roughly 200 feet offshore in a shallow zone.
+Eden Rock snorkelers tend to see grouper, stoplight parrotfish, blue parrotfish, damselfish, trumpetfish, sergeant majors, yellowtail snapper, sea turtles, eagle rays and tarpon.
+The Eden Rock is located in 5 to 40 foot deep water roughly 200 feet offshore marked by three large mooring buoys.
 The reef extends from about 150 to 250 feet offshore.

-After a long day of snorkeling at Eden Rock, you might want to grab a cool, refreshing drink at the adjacent Paradise Seaside Grill, which is known for fresh fish.
+After a long day of snorkeling at Eden Rock, you might want to grab a refreshing drink at the adjacent Paradise Seaside Grill, which is known for fresh fish.
 They have an amazing over-water patio overlooking the dive site, too.

 The Eden Rock snorkeling dive site is located due west of the Owen Roberts International Airport.
 It is located north of the Devils Grotto snorkeling dive site.
 There is a dive shop right in the parking area.

-Overall, Eden Rock is the 4th most popular snorkel dive spot of all 19 snorkeling dives in Grand Cayman.
+Overall, Eden Rock is the 5th most popular snorkel dive spot of all 25 snorkeling dives in Grand Cayman.
 Several of the better snorkeling spots are nearby Eden Rock including Sunset House, Cheeseburger Reef, Smiths Cove, Wreck Of The Gamma and Wreck Of The Cali.